arunwidjaja/cloud-RAG/README.md

 # RAGBase

-[RAGbase](https://www.ragbase.cloud/landing) is a Retrieval-Augmented Generation client that allows users to query a database of assorted file types via a chat-style web interface.
+RAGbase is a Retrieval-Augmented Generation dashboard that allows users to query a database of assorted file types via a chat-style web interface.
 It can also generate document summaries, as well as sentiment and theme analyses.
 Text transformation, embedding, and generation is currently powered primarily by DistilBERT, ADA, and GPT-4.

 ## Getting Started

+RAGbase is available as a free cloud service [here.](https://www.ragbase.cloud)

-RAGbase can be compiled and run locally, but requires OpenAI API keys:
+It can also be compiled and run locally, but requires OpenAI API keys:

-1. Update <code>/app/config.py</code> with local Chroma DB and file upload paths.
+1. Update <code>/app/config.py</code> with your local file and environment paths.

 2. Update <code>/.env</code> and add your <code>OPENAI_API_KEY</code> key.

-3. LLM paramters can be configured in <code>/app/config.py</code>.
-Prompt templates and presets can be configured in <code>/app/prompt_templates.py</code>
+3. LLM performance can be tweaked by configuring parameters in <code>/app/config.py</code> and templates in <code>/app/prompt_templates.py</code>

 ## Project Stack

+- Frontend
+  - React, Vite
+  - TypeScript
+  - Tailwind CSS
+- Backend
   - Python
-  - Langchain - LLM framework
+    - Langchain
-  - HuggingFace - Transformers
+    - HuggingFace
-  - Chroma - Vector DB
     - FastAPI
+- Deployment
+  - AWS Amplify
+  - AWS Elastic Beanstalk
-- ReactJS, Vite, Docker, Amazon AWS - Deployment
+  - AWS EC2
-- TypeScript, Tailwind CSS - Frontend
+  - Docker
+- Databases
+  - Chroma
+  - SQLite3

 ## Release Notes